apocode01/progintro-hw3/README.md

     1. If function is called with `only_check == 1` and a king is captured, update check to 1.
     2. Declare `char move[9]` that stores the current move in algebraic notation format and initialize `int k = 0`
-    3. Begin the conversion to algebraic notation by firstly detecting the piece being moved (for pawns we want the file from which the pawn departed)
+    3. Begin the conversion to algebraic notation by firstly detecting the piece being moved (for captures by pawns we want the file from which the pawn departed)
         ```c
         switch (chess_board[prev_i][prev_j]) {
         case 'R':